 Ability to Keep Residents Mobile

-This indicates the percentage of residents that were able to retain mobility over time.
-Retaining mobility is usually a great sign for residents' health.
+This tells you the percent of residents who were able to retain mobility over time.
+Retaining mobility is often a great sign for residents' health.

 Short-term Care: Rehospitalizations

-This is the number of times residents are rehospitalized per thousand days of short-term patient care.
-There is usually a correlation between staying out of the hospital and a nursing homes short-term rehabilitation performance.
+This is the number of times residents are rehospitalized per 1,000 days of short-term care.
+There is typically a correlation between reduced hospitalizations and a nursing homes short-term rehabilitation performance.

 Short-term Care: ER Visits